AseshtaGoyal22/Big-data-analysis/README.md

 This internship task helped me strengthen my skills in:

 - Writing and structuring PySpark code

 - Working with cloud based platforms like Google Colab

 - Cleaning, transforming, and aggregating data in a distributed environment

+- Drawing insights that can influence decision making in real time systems